PM Narendra Modi: Paresh Rawal & Omar Abdullah Take A Dig At Vivek Oberoi

 Omar Abdullah Poked Fun At Vivek Oberoi For Playing The PM

 Omar Abdullah took to Twitter and poked fun at Vivek Oberoi by saying, "Life is unfair Dr Manmohan Singh got someone of the calibre of Anupam Kher.
 Poor Modi ji has to settle for Vivek Oberoi.
 Salman Khan hota toh kya maza aata."Life is unfair Dr Manmohan Singh got someone of the calibre of Anupam Kher.
 Poor Modi ji has to settle for Vivek Oberoi.
-Salman Khan hota toh kya maza aata.
+Salman Khan hota toh kya maza aata."

 Most Read: This Actor Had The Guts To Openly Ask Katrina Kaif For Marriage Right In Front Of Salman Khan